deephealthproject/eddl/docs/sphinx/source/installation/build-options.rst

 Additional flags
 ^^^^^^^^^^^^^^^^

-These flags can enable/disable features of the EDDL so that you can optimized and troubleshoot the compilation process (see: :doc:``troubleshoot``).
+These flags can enable/disable features of the EDDL so that you can optimize and troubleshoot the compilation process (see: :doc:``troubleshoot``).

 - **Prefix path:** Semicolon-separated list of directories specifying installation prefixes to be searched by the ``find_package()``, ``find_program()``, ``find_library()``, ``find_file()``, and ``find_path()`` commands.